What is blastomycosis?

 Other symptoms depend on the location of the infection but may include:

-- Ocular disease such as uveitis, retinal detachment, glaucoma can develop.
+- Ocular diseases such as uveitis, retinal detachment, glaucoma can develop.
 Squinting, ocular pain, cloudy appearance, redness, squinting, sensitivity to light.

 - Draining skin lesions, on the nose, face and claw beds.